Title: A yoga based approach to therapeutic movement and exercise

-This two-day course will introduce you to an exercise-based approach to patient care informed by hatha yoga principles.
+We have adapted this popular two day course to be delivered as an interactive online course.
+It will introduce you to an exercise-based approach to patient care informed by hatha yoga principles.
 It is designed to help manual therapists and those who work with patients to develop their skills in delivering group exercise which will extend and support their patient care.

 The NICE guidelines for low back pain and sciatica published in November 2016 state that low back pain management should: “Provide people with advice and information, tailored to their needs and capabilities, to help them self-manage their low back pain with or without leg pain, at all steps of the treatment pathway”.
 Manual therapy is recommended but only as part of a treatment package which includes exercise.

 This course is aimed at osteopaths and other manual therapists who have an interest in utilising existing knowledge to build and develop exercise prescription for low back pain.
 The course will enable practitioners to better encourage patients to use movement and tailored exercise to: address pain, improve musculoskeletal strength and stability, or have a broader knowledge base in order to signpost patients to exercise classes.
 This course will also touch on some ideas and thinking about relaxation and mindfulness.
 The foundation principles of the course are taken from hatha yoga practice.

 No previous yoga experience is required.
 Please note this course has practical components which will be on a floor based mat.
 Delegates will be invited to perform some of the exercises barefoot, although this is not compulsory.

 Osteopathic practice standards and other CPD elements covered

 A) Communication and patient partnership A1, A2

 - Gain an overview of the principles and origins of hatha yoga

 - Gain an understanding of principles and practice of exercise and rehabilitation.

 - Understand the NICE guidelines on lower back pain and how they relate to manual therapists.